User Guide - Adaptive Pivot Table

 Once you have finished you can click apply, to have your pivot table added to your dashboard.

-Once your RAPID pivot table is on your dashboard, you can switch through what is shown on your RAPID pivot table by clicking on the table settings item on the right of the RAPID pivot.
+Once your RAPID pivot table is on your dashboard, a users can change what is shown on the Adaptive Pivot table by clicking on the table settings cog on the right of the RAPID pivot.

-This will bring up the below settings, which will be familar if you have worked with pivot table in excel.
+This will bring up the below settings, which will be familiar if you have worked with pivot table in excel.
 This is where you can change your variables from columns to rows, filters or values and vice-versa, by clicking and dragging the variable on the 6 dots to the left of each variable and dragging to the new area you would like it to go.
+You can also enable and disable fields, and even filter on members by pressing the filter icon next to the member you want to filter.
+Please note that only member based filtering is available to end users.

 Design Options